© 2005 Paul Cooijmans

 The Unabomber, real name Theodore (Ted) Kaczinski, committed sixteen bomb attacks from 1978 to 1995, killing three and injuring twenty-three persons.
 The attacks were aimed at universities ("Un") and airlines ("a"), hence the name Unabomber.
 In 1995 his manifesto was published, on his request, by several newspapers and on the Internet.
 He got caught after his brother recognized the style of writing in the manifesto.

 Before his trial in 1998, the Unabomber was subjected to psychological examination.
-The Court ruled that the psychiatric report should be made public in order to provide a better understanding of the Unabomber's motivations.
-The below hyper reference leads to a copy.
+The Court ruled that the psychiatric report on the Unabomber should be made public in order to provide a better understanding of the Unabomber's motivations.

 The Unabomber's central and fatal conclusion can be summed up as: